 Archiving: We use Portico and LOCKSS for the permanent preservation of our published contents.

 Direct marketing: Potential authors are invited by email.

 Contact details: Our contact details are displayed under 'Contact.

-Article level metrics: We provide article level metrics (ALM), which is found below the abstract of each article.
+Article level metrics: We provide article-level metrics (ALM), which is found below the abstract of each article.
 This is part of the open journal systems software.
 We do not have any control over its functionality.

 Complaints: Any complaint about the journal should be sent to email@example.com with the subject line "Complaint".
 In the initial contact, identify yourself, state the complaint and sign off with your full name and contact details, including a valid phone number with the country and area code.
 The initial email should not contain any attachments, html codes, or clickable links.
 All correspondence should be in English with the subject line ‘Complaint’.
 Initial emails that do not meet any of these criteria will not receive a response and will be deleted.
-Emails that meet these criteria will receive a response from the editorial office within 72 hours.
-The Publisher will work with the person who made the complaint for a speedy resolution.
+Emails that meet these criteria will receive a response from the editorial office within 48 hours.
+The Publisher will work with the person who made the complaint about a speedy resolution.
 To maintain transparency, all correspondence will be in writing, via the above email address.